-- The burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rests on the investigators. - Investigators cannot access, consider, disclose, or otherwise use a party's information protected under a legally recognized privilege unless the person holding such privilege waives the privilege. - Parties must have an equal opportunity to present witnesses, including fact and expert witnesses, and other inculpatory and exculpatory evidence. - There can be no restriction on either party preventing them from discussing the allegations or to gather and present relevant evidence. - The parties must have the same opportunities to have others present during any grievance proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice. - The institution may establish restrictions regarding the extent of participation of the advisors in investigation meetings as long as they are applied equally to both parties. - Written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings, with sufficient time for the party to prepare to participate must be given. - Both parties wil be provided an equal opportunity to inspect and review any evidence obtained as part of the investigation. - Prior to completion of the investigative report, the parties and their advisors must receive the evidence subject to inspection and have at least ten (10) business days to submit a written response. - Creation of an investigative report that fairly summarizes relevant evidence and provide to the parties, and their advisors in the case of Title IX Hearings, at least ten (10) business days prior to the hearing.
+- The burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rests on the investigators. - Investigators cannot access, consider, disclose, or otherwise use a party's information protected under a legally recognized privilege unless the person holding such privilege waives the privilege. - Parties must have an equal opportunity to present witnesses, including fact and expert witnesses, and other inculpatory and exculpatory evidence. - There can be no restriction on either party preventing them from discussing the allegations or to gather and present relevant evidence. - The parties must have the same opportunities to have others present during any grievance proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice. - The institution may establish restrictions regarding the extent of participation of the advisors in investigation meetings as long as they are applied equally to both parties. - Written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings, with sufficient time for the party to prepare to participate must be given. - Both parties will be provided an equal opportunity to inspect and review any evidence obtained as part of the investigation. - Prior to completion of the investigative report, the parties and their advisors must receive the evidence subject to inspection and have at least ten (10) business days to submit a written response. - Creation of an investigative report that fairly summarizes relevant evidence and provide to the parties, and their advisors in the case of Title IX Hearings, at least ten (10) business days prior to the hearing.

-Procedures for Conduct Meeting the Federal Definition for Sexual Harassment and for Conduct Meeting the College's Standards for Prohibited Conduct on the Basis of Sex Alleged Against a Non-Student/Faculty Member/Staff Member/College Employee/ or Third-Party Contracted Employee
+Procedures for Conduct Meeting the Federal Definition for Sexual Harassment and for Conduct Meeting the College's Standards for Prohibited Conduct on the Basis of Sex Alleged Against a Non-Student/Faculty Member/Staff Member/College Employee/ or Third-Party Contracted Employee individual as well as the affected party will have the opportunity to meet with a Title IX Coordinator to discuss potential supportive measures and/or accommodations can assist in protecting their safety.

 The College cannot issue any disciplinary sanctions against members who are not part of the Goldey-Beacom College Community.
 However, reports of conduct that would fall both within the federal definition of sexual harassment as well as conduct that is otherwise prohibited by the College are taken seriously.
-The reporting individual as well as the affected party will have the opportunity to meet with a Title IX Coordinator to discuss potential supportive measures and/or accommodations can assist in protecting their safety.
+The reporting